powsybl/powsybl-open-rao/docs/input-data/crac/crac-generator.md

 The NetworkCracCreationParameters' "PST range actions" section allows you to set rules for [PST range actions](json.md#pst-range-action) creation.
 You can set the following parameters:
 - countries: only PSTs in these countries will be considered as remedial actions.
 Leave it empty for no filtering.
 Set to empty set to disable PST creation.
-- availableRelativeRangesAtInstants: for every instant, the range (relative to previous instant) available for the PSTs.
+- availableTapRangesAtInstants: for every instant, the tap range available for the PSTs.
 If not set, only physical limits in the network will be set as absolute limits.
 If an instant is not listed, PSTs will not be available for that instant.
 - pstRaPredicate: a predicate that allows you to filter out some PSTs that are not available at some instants (outage instants are filtered out in all cases).

 ::::{tabs}